Nanyangny/AutoInsuranceFraudDetect/README.md

 Most of the code are inspired by [this article]:https://medium.com/fraud-investigation-part-ii/fraud-investigation-part-ii-42062c471db1, with some modification on the features and presentation.
 I also added comments and my understanding on the original code.
 It is not good to just blindly copy and paste, I did it by studying the code first and undertand the logic and rationale behind each step.

+Below is a little summary of what I learned from the article and other related knowledges and pipelines of a machine learning project.

 ### Data exploration analysis

 * Check correlation, remove unimportant features